sbcshop/Rainy_UHF_Shield_Software/README.md

   | D13 | TFT_CLK | Serial Clock pin of SPI |
   | D7 | TFT_BL | Backlight of display |

+  ***NOTE: While Uploading code in Arduino UNO you will have to REMOVE this UHF shield as it is using HARDWARE SERIAL PIN.**

 ### 2. Installing Libraries
    - When compiling sample codes there are some dependency on external libraries sometime which you can add as shown here.
    - For example installing library, for display select Sketch > Include Library > Manage Libraries.
 We need ST7789 (1.10.3 version) and GFX library (1.11.7 version) for 1.14" TFT Display,